 Allow me to explain.
 A typical driving force for adoption that we’ve noticed when determining if a new market is “ready” for conversational AI is its maturity level in cloud solutions and whether it has begun implementing robotic process automation (RPA).
 In these two areas, there isn’t a great deal differentiating Norway from Sweden, Denmark, and Finland.
 For Norwegian companies, however, artificial intelligence — and most importantly chatbots — became the “must have” tech hotness for 2018.
 They couldn’t be seen to be lagging behind their competitors and once major companies began publicizing the kinds of returns on investment they were seeing, everyone quickly followed suit.

 Companies in 2018 were focused on having everything planned out and expected to understand what the ROI on conversational AI was in advance.
 Of course, since AI is still such a nascent technology, the results ride a lot on how much effort you put in and how bold companies are when they make a push into this exciting new channel.

-Therefore, I offer up a few predictions for how I see 2019 shaping up for chatbots, virtual assistants and conversational AI in relation to the Nordics:
+Therefore, I offer up a few predictions for how I see 2019 shaping up for virtual agents and conversational AI in relation to the Nordics:

-We will see more advanced virtual assistant integrations towards services and back-end
+We will see more advanced virtual agent integrations towards services and back-end

-Many banks already have a virtual assistant handling call center questions.
+Many banks already have a virtual agent handling call center questions.
 In 2019, we will see Nordic banks taking the next step by adding more complex functionality such as financial advisor capabilities.